My boss startled as I said, “I’m Jade. I’m just a regular guy,” while introducing myself in front of my coworkers.

 Knowing why we do what we do is very, very important.
-I can’t stress this enough.

-Now, let me ask you, what’s wrong being a regular person?
+What’s wrong being a regular person?

 For my boss, it implies that I’m not competitive and ambitious and I don’t have the qualities that can help the company grow.

 I always feel uncomfortable introducing myself to others.

 Truth is that, deep within, I’d love to stand out among other writers.
 Who doesn’t want that?

 But not from a desire to get ahead or be recognized, but from a desire to do great work — a work I can be proud of — and a desire to challenge myself and learn anything I need to learn.